martinthomson/wpack-content/draft-thomson-wpack-content-origin.md

 A user agent that automatically follows redirections (3xx status codes) MUST allow the server to redirect to a resource that provides the response.
+Redirection can change the origin that ultimately accepts the transfer.
+Any redirection to an origin that is not strongly authenticated MUST cause the transfer to fail.

+After a successful transfer, the user agent MAY treat the content-based origin as an alias for the origin to which state was transferred.
+This aliasing might be particularly useful in addressing hash agility; see {{hash-agility}}.

 ## Unsuccessful Transfer